BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 -   **TLVoice:** The voice line for the character speaking.
 -   **TLAttitudeEvent:** Controls the nodding/motion of the head and animated expressions characters are given when other animations are not being played, i.e. when a character is waiting for you to pick a dialogue choice, or is listening to the character speaking.
 -   **TLAnimation:** The animations used by the characters.
-Mainly used for cinematics, but can be used for unique facial expression overrides as well.
+Mainly used for cinematics, but can be used in dialog, and for unique facial expression overrides as well.
 A note: the animations used during dialogue outside of cinematics are generally tied to the voice lines itself, and not referenced in the timeline files.
 This is for animations not tied to voice lines directly.
 -   **TLEmotionEvent:** Controls the facial expressions used for the character referenced in the “Actor” section of the component.
 -   **TLLookAtEvent:** Controls where the character is looking, as well as whether their eyes are open or closed, head and body turning, etc.
 -   **TLMaterial:** Used for temporary material overrides, like for Karlach's glow map colors during romance scenes.
--   **TLShowVisual**: Used to switch different objects into scenes, such as set pieces in the environment.
+-   **TLShowVisual**: Used to toggle the visibility of different visual resources into scenes, such as set pieces in the environment.
 -   **TLShowWeapon:** Controls whether weapons and instruments are shown during the dialogue or cinematic, and when their visibility is toggled on and off.
 - **TLShowArmor** Controls whether different armor or clothing slots are displayed on a character during a scene.
 -   **TLShowPeanuts:** Controls whether the characters standing behind your character during dialogue are shown or not.
 (Again, like the peanut gallery!)